GulcinGulcu/lingo/README.md

 **Frontend**
 - React with Vite
-- TanStack Query with Axios for data fetching and caching
-- TailwindCSS with 32 themes

-**Backend**
-- Node.js with Express
-- MongoDB with Mongoose
-- JWT-based authentication

-**Other**
-- WebRTC for video calling
-- Jest / Supertest for API testing
-- Deployment: Render (backend)

-## Tech Stack

-**Frontend**
-- React with Vite
 - TanStack Query for data fetching and caching and Axios
-- TailwindCSS/Daisy UI with 32 themes
+- TailwindCSS/Daisy UI with themes

 **Backend**
 - Node.js with Express